Cybervault-1/cybersecurity-portfolio1/README.md

 My work focuses on network traffic analysis, SIEM-based threat detection, incident response and threat intelligence enrichment.

-Every project in this portfolio was built from scratch — starting with raw log data, working through a realistic investigation scenario, and producing a professional report documenting findings, IOCs and recommended actions.
+Every project in this portfolio was built from scratch, starting with raw log data, working through a realistic investigation scenario, and producing a professional report documenting findings, IOCs and recommended actions.
 The goal was not just to learn tools but to think